HuyaneMatsu/hata/docs/ref/IntentFlag.md

 An `int` subclass representing the intents to receive specific events.
 The wrapper picks these up as well and optimizes the dispatch events' parsers.

-The intents should not be used yet, because the gateways ignores them, but the parsers not, so using them could cause issues.

 - Source : [parsers.py](https://github.com/HuyaneMatsu/hata/blob/master/hata/parsers.py)

 ##### Intents and their parsers